 For example, two of my children’s birthdays fall at the beginning of a month.
 They always sneak up on me.
 I like to add a note to plan their birthday celebration on the to-do list for the month before.
 This way I have plenty of time to think about how to celebrate them without pulling it together last minute.

 This is also when I will make note of the dates for major holidays that my family observes and usually celebrates in some way:

 - 4th of July

 - Labor Day

-I will do this over and over for each important event for the year.
+I continue doing this for all the major events, holidays, and vacations.
 The point is to do as much of the planning now, setting reminders in my calendar, etc. so that nothing sneaks up on me during the year.